 OVERVIEW

 Created with a touch of comfort, this tour is more than a walk of immense beauty.
-Stay in the 4* Bridge of Orchy hotel and the famous, Kingshouse Hotel.
-Reputed to be Scotland’s oldest inn, spend the evening sampling fine single malts from their ‘Whisky Corner’.
-Back on the trail, soak up views of Buachaille Etive Mor, one of Scotland’s most photographed Munro peaks and hike the ‘Devil’s Staircase’ to Kinlochleven.
-Following centuries-old military tracks, walk to Fort William and the foot of Ben Nevis, the UK’s highest mountain.
+Stay in the 4* Bridge of Orchy hotel and the welcoming Kingshouse Hotel, renowned for their fine single malts.
+Back on the trail, soak up views of Buachaille Etive Mor, one of Scotland's most photographed Munro peaks and hike the 'Devil's Staircase' to Kinlochleven.
+Following centuries-old military tracks, walk to Fort William and the foot of Ben Nevis, the UK's highest mountain.
 Located on the banks of Loch Linnhe, round off this shortened version of the West Highland Way with a bowl of local mussels and craft beers.

 Highlights